andreasfertl/homecontrol-learning/README.md

 # homecontrol-learning
-Building up the homecontrol/homeautomation system step by step
+Building up a homecontrol/homeautomation system step by step

+The system will use a Server and a Client application based on C++